 The Gauchos unanimously affirm that several females lay in one nest.
 I have been positively told that four or five hen birds have been watched to go in the middle of the day, one after the other, to the same nest.
 I may add, also, that it is believed in Africa, that two or more females lay in one nest.\ Although this habit at first appears very strange, I think the cause may be explained in a simple manner.
-The number of eggs in the nest varies from twenty to forty, and even to fifty; and according to Azara, sometimes to seventy or eighty.
+The number of eggs in the nest varies from twenty to forty, and even to fifty: and according to Azara, sometimes to seventy or eighty.
 Now although it is most probable, from the number of eggs found in one district being so extraordinarily great in proportion to the parent birds, and likewise from the state of the ovarium of the hen, that she may in the course of the season lay a large number, yet the time required must be very long.
-Azara states, that a female in a state of domestication laid seventeen eggs, each at the interval of three days one from another.
+Azara states,\ that a female in a state of domestication laid seventeen eggs, each at the interval of three days one from another.
 If the hen was obliged to hatch her own eggs, before the last was laid the first probably would be addled; but if each laid a few eggs at successive periods, in different nests, and several hens, as is stated to be the case, combined together, then the eggs in one collection would be nearly of the same age.
-If the number of eggs in one of these nests is, as I believe, not greater on an average than the number laid by one female in the season, then there must be as many nests as females, and each cock bird will have its fair share of the labour of incubation; and that during a period when the females probably couldnot sit, from not having finished laying.
-I have before mentioned the great numbers of huachos, or deserted eggs; so that in one day's hunting twenty were found in this state.
+If the number of eggs in one of these nests is, as I believe, not greater on an average than the number laid by one female in the season, then there must be as many nests as females, and each cock bird will have its fair share of the labour of incubation; and that during a period when the females probably could not sit, from not having finished laying.
+I have before mentioned the great numbers of huachos or deserted eggs, so that in one day's hunting twenty were found in this state.
 It appears odd that so many should be wasted.
 Does it not arise from the difficulty of several females associating together, and finding a male ready to undertake the office of incubation?
-It is evident that there must at first be some degree of association between at least two females; otherwise the eggs would remain scattered over the wide plains, at distances far too great to allow of the male collecting them into one nest: some authors have believed that the scattered eggs were deposited for the young birds to feed on.
-This can hardly be the case in America, because
+It is evident that there must at first be some degree of association between at least two

-\ Burchell's "Travels." vol. i., p.
+\ Burchell's Travels, vol. i., p.
 280.

-Azara, vol. iv., p.
+\ Azara, vol. iv., p.
 173.

-Lichtenstein, however, asserts ("Travels," vol. ii., p.
+Lichtenstein, however, asserts (Travels, vol. ii., p.
 25) that the hens begin sitting when they have laid ten or twelve eggs; and that they continue laying, I presume, in another nest.
 This appears to me very improbable.
-He asserts that four or five hens associate for incubation with one cock, who sits only at night.
+He asserts that four or five hems associate for incubation with one cock, who sits only at night.